LucianoAdonis/lucianoadonis.github.io/README.md

 Reasoning the scope and range of the issue will reduce the stress caused by the abrupt interruption of your daily activities.
 And by knowing what it is, you can at least prepare some excuses for the upper management while you figure stuff.

+## Preemptive Strategies

+You can take it as panicking beforehand so you will know what to do when things go wrong.
+Preparation is key, and it is normal to ignore things that are "working" and don't add value to day-to-day work.
+But look at it this way: You are a prepper, and that will pay off eventually.

 ### Negative Thinking

 >'Expect the best, prepare for the worst.' — Muhammad Ali Jinnah